linode/docs/docs/platform/object-storage/pricing-and-limitations/index.md

 Linode Object Storage costs a flat rate of $5 a month, and includes 250 gigabytes of storage.
 This flat rate is prorated, so if you use Object Storage for a fraction of the month you will be charged a fraction of the cost.
 For example, if you have Object Storage enabled for half of the month and use up to 250 gigabytes of storage you will be billed $2.50 at the end of the month.
 Each additional gigabyte of storage over the first 250 gigabytes will cost $0.02, and this usage is also prorated based on usage time.

-Object Storage can be viewed similarly to a subscription service.
-Once enabled, you will be billed at the flat rate regardless of whether or not there are active buckets on your account.
+Object Storage is similar to a subscription service. **Once enabled, you will be billed at the flat rate regardless of whether or not there are active buckets on your account.** [Cancelling Object Storage](/docs/platform/object-storage/how-to-use-object-storage/#cancel-object-storage) will stop billing for this flat rate.

 {{< note >}}
 For more information on enabling Object Storage, cancelling Object Storage, and more, see our [How To Guide](/docs/platform/object-storage/how-to-use-object-storage/#enable-object-storage).